Kipamojo/kipamojo.github.io/_posts/2019-03-25-Instagrammable-spots-in-Canggu-Bali.markdown

 [Mad Pops][mad pops]{:target="_blank"} is a well-known spot in Bali among Instagrammers.
 Their neon-signed walls together with their colorful ice cream are the perfect combination for an Instagram photo.
 Pose in front of the wall with your scoops or get a close-up of your ice cream with the neon sign in the background.

-{% include embed-instagram-nocaption.html id="Bu-q03El4CV" maxwidth=400 %}
+{% include img-center.html path="/assets/img/canggu-eat-mad-pops.jpg" alt="Ice cream at Mad Pops in Canggu, Bali, Indonesia" %}

 ## Paletas Wey